LIT 317/WGS 317/ENGL 670: “The Witch in Literature”

 - guest lectures by Richard Trask and Marilynne Roach: two important historians/ scholars of the Salem 1692 period who have published many important books on the topic

-*transportation to/from Salem is NOT included in this cost.
+* Please note that transportation to/from Salem is NOT included in this cost.
 Students must pay for their own transportation to/from Salem independently.
+This cost also does not include tuition/TCNJ student fees, meals, books, or other personal items.

-Students who have registered for the Summer 2013 LIT/WGS 317: “The Witch in Literature” course should complete the Salem Faculty Led Application 2013 by April 8, 2013.
+Students who have registered for the Summer 2014 LIT 317/WGS 317/ ENGL 670: “The Witch in Literature” course should complete the Salem Travel Application 2014 (PDF) by April 1, 2014.
 There is no additional fee for this Salem application.
+The application should be returned to the Office of Summer and Winter Programs (Green Hall 203 or by email to email@example.com).

 *The trip portion is mandatory and students MUST ATTEND in order to complete the course*